Cameron Marshall

-Cameron Marshall (born October 14, 1991) is a Canadian football running back who is currently a free agent.
+Cameron Marshall (born October 14, 1991) is an American former professional football running back.
 He played college football at Arizona State.
 Marshall has also spent time with the Miami Dolphins, Winnipeg Blue Bombers, Seattle Seahawks, Jacksonville Jaguars, Saskatchewan Roughriders, and Hamilton Tiger-Cats.

-Early years
+Early life

 Cameron Marshall was born to Greg and Tammie Marshall and has an older sister, Dahlys, and younger brother, Byron.
 Marshall attended Valley Christian High School in San Jose, California where he graduated in 2009.

 College career

 Marshall verbally committed to the Arizona State on January 27, 2009.
 Marshall played all four years with the Sun Devils, playing in 49 games over that span.
 Marshall scored 38 rushing touchdowns, amassed 2,700 rushing yards with an average of 4.7 yards per carry.

 Professional career

 Miami Dolphins

 On April 27, 2013, after going undrafted, Marshall announced on Twitter he would sign with the Miami Dolphins.
 On August 8, 2013, Marshall was waived due to a lingering hamstring injury from the month prior.
 The following day, August 9, he reverted to the Dolphins' injured reserve list.
 On August 14, 2013, Marshall was released with an injury settlement by the Dolphins.
 On November 26, 2013, Marshall was re-signed to the Dolphins' practice squad.
 On December 31, 2013, Marshall was signed to a futures contract with the Dolphins.
 On May 28, 2014, Marshall was waived from the roster to make room for Anthony Gaitor.
 On August 11, 2014, Marshall was signed by the Dolphins before being released a week later on the 18th.